csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/ScreenplayInTheTestingStack.md

 [the NUnit NuGet package]: https://www.nuget.org/packages/NUnit

-## The Screenplay integration
+## The Test integration

-[The Screenplay Integration] is the extension to the test framework (above) which enables the use of Screenplay test logic.
+[The Test Integration] is the extension to the test framework (above) which enables the use of Screenplay-based logic in tests.
-Each testing framework has its own Screenplay integration, as it must be developed for the test framework's syntax and extension points.
+Each testing framework has its own test integration, as it must be developed for the test framework's syntax and extension points.

-[The Screenplay Integration]: ../glossary/Integration.md
+[The Test Integration]: ../glossary/Integration.md

 ## Tests